 Although the idea is innovative and it looks clever, Samsung hasn’t done a great job explaining how a curved screen is useful in practice.

-Given that the Edge will sell at a premium over the everyday Galaxy Note 4 price and earlier Notes already cost the same as an iPhone, I suspect this is strictly for well-heeled users looking for something different from an everyday phone.
-I’m prepared to be convinced otherwise.
+Given that the Edge will sell at a premium over the everyday Galaxy Note 4 price and earlier Galaxy II Notes already cost the same as an iPhone, this is strictly for well-heeled users looking for something different from an everyday phone.

 Low key Galaxy Note